-- ResourceManager nodes: The nodes where you run Active and Standby ResourceManagers should have exactly the same hardware.
+- ResourceManager machines: The machines where you run Active and Standby ResourceManagers should have exactly the same hardware.
 For recommended hardware for ResourceManagers, see "Hardware for Master Nodes" in the Cluster Planning Guide. - Zookeeper machines: For automated failover functionality, there must be an existing Zookeeper cluster available.
 The Zookeeper service nodes can be co-located with other Hadoop daemons.